parsonsmatt/servant-persistent/README.md

 ## Requirements:

+### Haskell

+You can use [stack](https://github.com/commercialhaskell/stack) to get started:

+1. Download and install Stack
+2. Clone the repository
+3. `stack build`

+It'll build the executable somewhere deep in the `.stack-work/install/.../bin/perservant` directory.

+Alternatively, cabal can be used:

+1. `cabal sandbox init`
+2. `cabal install --dependencies-only && cabal configure && cabal build`
+3. `cabal run`

+### Database:

 You will need PostgreSQL installed and listening on port 5432.
 The default configuration uses a database name `perservant` with username/password test:test.

 These following steps worked on Arch Linux: